bogdando/traas/README.md

 >
 > Do not choose an admin network subnet that would overlap with a subnet you plan
 > to use for developing TripleO.
 The default subnet for TripleO is 192.168.24.0/24.
 > So choose a subnet that does not overlap with this CIDR.
-For the
-> `templates/example-environments/rdo-cloud-oooq-env.yaml` example: 192.168.0.0/24.
+Defaults to 192.168.0.0/24.

 * Create a keypair in nova
 * Clone this repo's **dev** branch and customize the `example-environments/rdo-cloud-env.yaml` file as you want it.

+> **note**
+>
+> After VMs provisioned, make sure to disable Neutron ports
+> security for the ports connected to the cluster network:
+>
+>    $ neutron port-update --no-security-groups <id>
+>    $ neutron port-update <id> --port-security-enabled=False

+At this point, you are ready to go with your deployment.

 Tripleo-Quickstart based deployments
 ====================================